Chicken meat vs. Turkey meat — Health Impact and Nutrition Comparison

-Based on many aspects, such as the cut of the turkey or chicken, the age of the animal, and the cooking method, the nutritional values of these two kinds of meat can vary.
+Based on many aspects, such as the cut, the animal's age, and the cooking method, the nutritional values of these two kinds of meat can vary.

 Macronutrients and Calories

-Chicken meat is overall more dense in nutrients, containing nearly 60% of water and 40% of nutrients, while turkey meat consists of 64% water and 36% of nutrients.
+Chicken meat is overall denser in nutrients, containing nearly 60% water and 40% nutrients, while turkey meat consists of 64% water and 36% nutrients.

-As stated by the Food and Drug Administration’s Reference Amounts Customarily Consumed, the average serving sizes for these two types of meat per one person are as follows: one cup of chopped or diced chicken, weighing 140g and 3oz for turkey, equal to 85g.
+As stated by the FDA's Reference Amounts Customarily Consumed, the average serving sizes for these two types of meat per person are as follows: one cup of chopped or diced chicken, weighing 140g and 3oz of turkey, equal to 85g.